 There are several ways to address safety sensor malfunction.
 The most immediate solution is to bypass them and fix them as soon as possible.

-In this article we explore how to bypass garage door sensors and why bypassing should only be a temporary solution.
+In this article we explore how to bypass garage door sensors and why bypassing should only be a temporary solution to be considered.

 Let’s dive in!